taylorellsworth/DraftKings-Selenium-Automation-Testing/README.md

     		- Contains the all class names that are to be triggered to run the complete suite of test cases.

 ### Test-Output Folder
+	- ExtentReportsTestNG.html
-	- ExtentReportsTestNG.html is generated under this folder
+		- Generated under this folder